Skip to main content

 Protein Intake a Question of Context

 The influence of dietary protein on SHBG levels is nuanced and highly dependent on the overall metabolic context, particularly caloric balance.
-Some cross-sectional studies in men at a stable body weight have observed a negative correlation, where higher is associated with lower SHBG concentrations.
+Some cross-sectional studies in men at a stable body weight have observed a negative correlation, where higher protein intake is associated with lower SHBG concentrations.

 This suggests that in a state of energy balance, high protein consumption might exert a modest suppressive effect.
 The picture changes entirely, however, when protein intake is examined within a weight-loss protocol.
 In studies where individuals are in a caloric deficit, both high-protein and high-carbohydrate diets result in a significant increase in SHBG.